Roger Ebert Should Lay Off the Fatty Foods: Plot

 After getting tired of watching episodes of Barnaby Jones, the class wants to do school-related material for once.
 Mr. Garrison reveals that they will be going on a bus trip to the local planetarium.
 Once arriving, Cartman is tempted by a Cheesy Poofs truck parked outside, auditioning kids to sing the Cheesy Poofs song on their next television advertisement.
 The kids all think they will hate the planetarium, but after watching the star show, they want to go back again after the field trip.
 Not only do they go back, but they all also start volunteering to work at the planetarium.
 This turns out to be because the director, Dr. Adams, is using a brainwashing device on them.
-While doing so, he describes how stars are made up of hot gas, "which also comes out of Roger Ebert's jizz-filled mouth".
+While doing so, he describes how stars are made up of hot gas, "which also comes out of Roger Ebert's mouth".

-Cartman - having snuck out of the planetarium just before the brainwashing - sings the Cheesy Poofs song and gets selected for the audition; he advances further after cheating and browbeating his way past the other contestants, including one who is poor and in need of food.
+Cartman—having snuck out of the planetarium just before the brainwashing—sings the Cheesy Poofs song and gets selected for the audition; he advances further after cheating and browbeating his way past the other contestants, including one who is poor and in need of food.
 Cartman bursts into the classroom to tell his friends that he was selected to sing on the commercial, only to be confronted by Kyle as he creates an on-the-spot Haiku poem (which the children were studying at the time) about Cartman's chances.
 Kyle says "I bet you don't win, they don't let big fat asses, perform on TV" in perfect Haiku form, to which Mr. Garrison exclaims "Very good, Kyle!"; Cartman tries to retort in Haiku form, but fails.
 After the other audition finalists "unexpectedly" go to work at the planetarium, the judges reluctantly select Cartman to sing the Cheesy Poofs song on television.
 Despite numerous takes and interruptions and being edited to only say the last word in the song, Cartman is ecstatic after seeing himself on television.